almadoro/react-just/docs/guide/manual-setup.md

 ## Configure Vite

-Create a Vite config file that uses the ReactJust plugin:
+Create a Vite config file that uses the React Just plugin:

 ::: code-group